mccright/rand-notes/Iowa-Issues-and-Data.md

 ### Other:
+* The U.S. Bureau of Economic Analysis (BEA) reported December 12, 2024 that "[Real personal income](https://www.bea.gov/resources/methodologies/rpp) for the nation increased 2.1 percent in 2023," but relative to all other states "Iowa had the largest decline in real personal income, at –2.0 percent."
+[RPI by state](https://www.bea.gov/news/2024/real-personal-consumption-expenditures-state-and-real-personal-income-state-and)
 * "the four biggest oil companies — Exxon Mobile, Shell, Chevron, and Total Energies — have made over $330 billion in profits in just the past three years."
 [By Jonas Magram, DMR, 2024-03-10, page F3](https://desmoinesregister-ia.newsmemory.com?selDate=20240310&goTo=F003&artid=2&editionStart=Des%20Moines%20Register)
 * "Tuition alone at Iowa State University has risen 236% since 2001; inflation in that period is 73%.
 Iowa students have some of the worst loan debt burdens in the nation."
 [By Lucas Grundmeier, DMR, 2024-03-10, page F1](https://desmoinesregister-ia.newsmemory.com?selDate=20240310&goTo=F001&artid=2&editionStart=Des%20Moines%20Register)
 * Since 2001, the Federal Crop Insurance Program’s "total payments to Iowa farmers have grown by over 630%, from about $3 billion a year to over $19 billion in 2022."
 [By Jonas Magram, DMR, 2024-03-10, page F3](https://desmoinesregister-ia.newsmemory.com?selDate=20240310&goTo=F003&artid=2&editionStart=Des%20Moines%20Register)
+* "As legislative session opens, is Iowa on the road to growth?
+Economists are doubtful" [By Kevin Baskins, DMR, 2025-01-16](https://www.desmoinesregister.com/story/money/business/2025/01/16/economists-say-iowa-lags-growth-despite-legislature-efforts-workforce/77700065007/)